-And by doing so, he submits himself to all sorts of voices with different points of views and different agendas, whispering inside his head.
+... and by doing so, he submits himself to all sorts of voices with different points of views and different agendas, whispering inside his head.

 As game writers we have to understand double-consciousness - it's key to the topic of this lecture.
-All the information about this already exists in various talks and texts - but maybe double-consciousness hasn't yet become institutionalized knowledge in our industry because it's hard to understand.
-It is multi-layered.
+All the information is out there in various talks and texts - but maybe double-consciousness hasn't yet become institutionalized knowledge in our industry because it's hard to understand and multi-layered.